What ground resolution do you need for your GIS mapping project?

 Use of high-ground resolution GIS maps (~ 1m)

 High-resolution GIS maps with a 50 cm resolution offer even greater detail and accuracy, which can be advantageous in various industries.
-Here are some examples of their use in the telecom industry and simulation & training sectors:
+Here are some examples of high-resolution satellite imagery uses in the telecom industry and simulation & training sectors:

 Telecom Industry: